kshankar/academic-shankar/content/project/athene-crisp/index.md

 slides: example
 ---

-A projet within Mission ABC (Analytics Based Cybersecurity) of Athene that focuses on collaborative botnet analysis and detection with a strong emphasis on data analytics.
+A project within Mission ABC (Analytics Based Cybersecurity) of Athene that focuses on collaborative botnet analysis and detection with a strong emphasis on data analytics.

 Project Duration: **01/01/2020-31/12/2023**